 The liver is responsible for 2/3 of the body’s purification and elimination activity.
 The remaining 1/3 is shared by:

 The pores must remain open for the skin to effectively function as an organ.
 Having clean, open pores helps your skin look better.

-We need to shed dry skin on a daily basis and not clog up the pores with creams that have synthetic ingredients or potions that are laden with petrochemicals.
+We must shed dry skin daily and not clog up the pores with creams with synthetic ingredients or potions laden with petrochemicals.

 The pharmaceutical industry makes transdermal patches for estrogen and smoking-cessation products because the skin transports them into the body.

 With this in mind, my wife and I have a rule that we will not put anything on our skin that we wouldn’t eat because whatever we put on our skin is being absorbed internally.
 For example, sodium lauryl sulfate is an emulsifier in many skin creams that could have possible health risks as it is absorbed into the body.

 Fortunately, there are effective ways to take great care of your skin that doesn’t involve applying chemicals to it.
 Here are your seven action steps for better skin.